fossas/fossa-cli/README.md

 **Features:**

-- Supports over 15+ build systems (npm, golang, maven, etc...)
+- Supports over 15+ build systems (npm, golang, maven, gradle, etc...)
 - Supports monoliths; auto-detects and configures for multiple builds and modules in one codebase
 - Fast and portable; a single cross-platform binary you can drop into CI builds and test your dependencies live
 - Integrates with https://fossa.io for metadata and license auditing across open source packages